-Led by the Vice President of Administration/Chief Administrative Officer, this Branch oversees, directs and integrates the functions, programs, services and activities of District-wide Human Resources, Human Resources - Culture & Belonging, Information Security, and Information Technology.
-The Vice President of Administration/Chief Administrative Officer is the District's chief negotiator for labor relations and provides strategic leadership in the delivery of the agency's centralized administrative, organizational development, technology implementation and infrastructure, risk management, and support services.
-The Safety & Risk Management department is focused on developing a culture of safety through training, education, policy, and process; ensuring a safe environment for our employees and community throughout the tidelands; risk management, collaborating as a trusted partner with all departments within the District as well as local and regional authorities to promote, support and foster safe practices in all aspects of the District's operations.
+Led by the Chief Administrative Officer, this Branch oversees, directs and integrates the functions, programs, services and activities of District-wide Human Resources, Human Resources - Culture & Belonging, Information Security, and Information Technology.
+The Chief Administrative Officer is the District's chief negotiator for labor relations and provides strategic leadership in the delivery of the agency's centralized administrative, organizational development, technology implementation and infrastructure, risk management, and support services.

-Departments in the Administration Branch include:
+Departments and teams in the Administration Branch include:

+- Commissioner Services

+- Executive Offices

 - Information Security

 - Information Technology

 - Human Resources

 - Human Resources Culture & Belonging

-- Safety & Risk Management
+- Office of the District Clerk